GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 The client must first register itself with the `oxd-server`.

-If registration is successful, oxd will return an identifier for the application which must be presented in subsequent API calls.
+If registration is successful, oxd will dynamically register an OpenID Connect client and return an identifier for the application which must be presented in subsequent API calls.
 This is the `oxd_id` (not to be confused with the OpenID Connect Client ID).

-During the registration operation, oxd will dynamically register an OpenID Connect client and save its configuration.

 `register_site` has many optional parameters.

 The only required parameter is the  `authorization_redirect_uri`.
 This is where the user will be redirected after successful authorization at the OpenID Connect Provider (OP).

-The `op_host` parameter is also important.
+The `op_host` parameter is optional, but it must be specified in either the [default configuration file](../configuration/#oxd-confjson) or the API call.
 This is the URL at the OP where users will be sent for authentication.

-The default configuration values can be found here [config.json](https://gluu.org/docs/oxd/3.1.1/configuration/#oxd-confjson).

 !!!
 Note
     `op_host` must point to a valid OpenID Connect Provider (OP) that supports [Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html#ClientRegistration).